inputvalid/CSC415-Assignment-1/README.md

 All filenames should be `<lastname>_<firstname>_HW<#>_<optional>.<proper extension>`, except Makefile.

 In addition, each file should have a standard header as defined below.
-Make sure to put in your section number, your name, your student ID, a proper project name, filename, and description of the project.
+Make sure to put in your section number, your name, your student ID, a proper project name, GitHub name, filename, and description of the project.

 ```
 /**************************************************************
 * Class:  CSC-415-0# Fall 2020
 * Name:
 * Student ID:
+* GitHub Name:
 * Project: <project name>, Assignment 1 – Command Line Arguments
 *
 * File: <name of this file>